Skip to main content

 The participant MUST periodically check causal dependencies for each message in the incoming buffer.
 For each message in the incoming buffer:

 • the participant MAY attempt to retrieve missing dependencies from the Store node (high-availability cache) or other peers.
+It MAY use the application-specific retrieval_hint in the HistoryEntry to facilitate retrieval.

 • if all dependencies of a message are met, the participant MUST proceed to deliver the message.